discue/discue-io-docs/docs/api-overview/README.md

 The API is exposed as an HTTP/1 and HTTP/2 service over TLS.
 All endpoints live under the URL `https://api.discue.io`.

 ## Organizations
 Organizations group a set of resources and access to these resources.
-You can create multiple organizations for different departments, users groups, or, i.e., stages.
+You can create multiple organizations for different departments, users groups, or, e.g., stages.

 Each organization's name must be unique and follow the [Reverse domain name](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) notation.